vsoch/askci/paper/paper.md

 #### Notifications

-For all of the above cases, in that a request for review, template update, or repository archive occurs, users are notified by way of an email powered by the SendGrid API [@sendgrid].
+For all of the above cases, in that a request for review, template update, or repository archive occurs, owners are notified by way of an email powered by the SendGrid API [@sendgrid].
 Users that contribute content to respositories are also subscribed to receive further notifications, a status that they can easily remove if desired.